anontechnology/vault-java-sdk/README.md

 Tag tag = vault.getTag("Financial Data");
 ```

-#### Deleting Tags from the Vault
+#### Deleting tags from the Vault

-To remove a [Tag](https://docs.anontech.io/api/tags/) , specify the Tag to be removed.
+To remove a [tag](https://docs.anontech.io/api/tags/), specify the tag to be removed.
 A boolean denoting the status of the operation will be returned.

 ```java
 // Removing a specific tag